 Which is why the companies building these speakers are starting to pay more consideration to the relationship children have with this technology.
 There are plenty of games already available on Google Home and the Echo for kids to enjoy, but as a parent you may have some concerns about how your little ones are interacting with these speakers the rest of the time.

 Amazonâs answer to this is the Echo Dot Kids Edition.
-Google doesnât have a kid-friendly speaker (yet) but there are ways to control what your kids can do with Google Home.
+Google doesnât have a kid-friendly speaker (yet), but there are ways to control what your kids can do with Google Home.
 Itâs going to be largely the same as the adult-rated experience, but there are a couple of tweaks you can make to stop them causing mayhem - or accessing things you donât want them near.

-Set them up with Family Link
+Set up Family Link

 One option is to give your child their own profile so that Google Home will recognize their voice.
 To do this, youâll need second Android device to create your kidâs account on, but you can do all the management from your main iOS or Android smartphone.
 The second device is just for the setup; once you're done, you won't need to have it switched on.